A Generalized Alternating Method for Bilevel Learning under the Polyak-{\L}ojasiewicz Condition: Preliminary Simulations and Conclusions

 The goal of our simulations is to validate our theories and test the performance of GALET on actual learning applications.
-The experimental setting and parameter choices are deferred to the Appendix.
+The experimental setting and parameter choices are included in the Appendix.